drvinceknight/pfm/README.md

 - Sympy for symbolic mathematics;
 - Numpy for linear algebra.

-All code in the various lab sheets is tested (using doctests).
+All Python code in the various lab sheets is tested (using doctests).

+The course also introduces some basic LaTeX.

 # License Information